 Are Insolvency Practitioners regulated?

-The industry of corporate insolvency is regulated to a high degree and every licensed insolvency practitioner is administered by a regulatory board, so that professional standards and integrity is upheld and ensured.
 There are several recognised professional bodies which regulate the activities of insolvency practitioners including: Association of Chartered Certified Accountants (ACCA), Insolvency Practitioners Association (IPA), Institute of Chartered Accountants in England and Wales (ICAEW), Institute of Chartered Accountants in Scotland (ICAS).

 Insolvency practitioners undergo regular inspections from their licensing body.
 Normally taking place over a few of days at a time, during the inspection a selection of randomly chosen current and past cases will be thoroughly assessed and recommendations for improvements given where necessary.
 If the Insolvency Practitioners’ work be deemed to fall below the required standards, their license may be revoked.

-If you’re in a position where you’re thinking of liquidating your business, or simply seeking out some advice around the entire insolvency process, it is of the upmost importance that you use a licensed insolvency practitioner.
-There are certain firms that will offer you insolvency advice despite not being truly qualified to do so.
+Where do you find an insolvency practitioner, there are certain firms that will offer you insolvency advice despite not being truly qualified to do so.
 You should aim to ignore these companies at all costs, as they will likely land you in further financial trouble as they’ll be giving unqualified advice that is likely to be filled with falsities.
-Before you proceed to appoint any Insolvency Practitioner, you should do a check up of their qualifications in order of ensuring that they are who they say they are, plus this way you’ll have the confidence to work alongside them and you’ll know they can be trusted.

 How do I find an Insolvency Practitioner?